prysmaticlabs/documentation/website/docs/install/install-with-script.md

 | Beacon node    | todo         | todo    |
 | Validator node | todo         | todo    |

+**I don't have a 2TB SSD, but I have multiple smaller SSDs.
+Will this work?** <br />
+Yes.
+You can tell your execution client to overflow into a specific drive by (TODO).
+You can tell your beacon node client to overflow into a specific drive by (TODO).
+You can tell your validator node client to overflow into a specific drive by (TODO).

+**Can I use an external SSD connected via USB?** <br />
+Yes, but your USB connection introduces a possible point of failure.
+If you do this, avoid connecting your SSD to your computer through a USB hub - instead, connect it directly.

 **Can I use a light client as my local execution client so I don't have to download so much data?**  <br />
 No, a full execution node is needed.